Woolsey, Florida: Elimination

-Following The Great War, operation of land-based aircraft at Naval Air Station Pensacola increased.
+Following World War I, operation of land-based aircraft at Naval Air Station Pensacola increased.
 An expansion of the balloon operating field that opened immediately north of the old Navy Yard boundary in 1916 was undertaken in 1922.
 To make room for the enlarged facility, the small town of Woolsey was razed for the creation of the airdrome.
 "Locals assumed the Army's involvement in the project and had to be informed that the field, initially called Station Field, was intended for the exclusive use of Navy landplanes."
 The facility was renamed Chevalier Field in 1935.